 Many Disney World fans refer to the idea of staying on property as being inside the "Disney bubble.”
 It means immersing yourself in all things Disney, from staying on-site to dining on-site to playing on-site.

 Value of this benefit: It depends on what your expectations are for your trip.
 Do you want to immerse yourself in all things Disney and Disney World, or do you just want to go to the parks and relax at a resort off-site?
 Do you want to step off your plane, onto Magical Express and never get behind the wheel of a car during your vacation, or do you prefer to drive yourself around?
 The value of being in the Disney bubble is different for everybody and may even change from trip to trip.

 Off-site alternative: You are either in the Disney bubble or off-property, however, there are many lovely off-site resorts, hotels and private villa rentals that can provide a fabulous "less Disney” experience, especially if the idea of being on Disney property 24/7 sounds overwhelming for you.

-Have other thoughts or questions about staying on-site?
+Have other thoughts or questions about staying on-site at Disney World?
 Feel free to chime in with your comment.